Perspective | Covid-19 took away our family’s second home: The library

 Usually I’d wait and take the kids to the library with me, because they loved to pick out their own books and movies.
 The children’s section is on the basement level, where you can look through the windows and see people’s shoes as they walk in the small courtyard outside.
 We’d descend the stairs together — or take the elevator when one of the kids was still in a stroller — and round the corner into a wonderland of books, puzzles and toys.

 When my kids were very young, I would take them to baby and toddler story time.
-We’d walk in and immediately be greeted — yes, by name — by one of the librarians: Marilyn, Bryan, Catherine, Victoria.
+We’d walk in and immediately be greeted — yes, by name — by one of the librarians: Marilyn, Bryan, Kathryn, Victoria.
 I’d sit with my son or daughter in my lap, and we’d listen to stories and sing songs together.
 The librarian would play children’s music on an iPod and pass out maracas and jingle bells.
 And at the end there would be parachute time, the babies crawling underneath as the bright colors billowed over them.

 Those early parenting years were not easy for me.
 But I could show up at the library — sometimes unshowered, with a child who’d refused to sleep more than an hour at a stretch the night before — and we were welcomed.
 My son could play in the puppet theater or build with magnetic tiles.
 My daughter could curl up on a couch with a book she’d picked herself, without (ahem) parental intrusion.